 Shelter Animals Count (this nationally-recognized site posts in groups of 6 months at a time)

 Our Open Admission Policy

 Glynn County Animal Control is an “open admission” shelter.
-“Open Admission” means that we accept all stray dogs and cats that come into our care.
-We also accept dogs and cats surrendered to us by their legal owners when we have kennel or cage space available.
-Dogs and cats who are surrendered to us directly by their owners must be current on rabies vaccination, in accordance with the Glynn County Ordinance.
+“Open Admission” means that we accept all stray dogs and cats that need shelter and care.
+We also accept dogs and cats surrendered to us by their legal owners.
+We do not turn away dogs or cats based on age, breed, health, behavior or any other characteristic.
 Glynn County Animal Control is the only "open admission" animal shelter in our community.

 The pet overpopulation problem in our community is tragic.
 It can only be solved if we all commit to responsible pet ownership!
 Spay/Neuter/Microchip!